Common ways to use Microsoft Intune

-Intune offers bulk provisioning and management solutions (Classic portal) that are integrated with the major corporate device management platforms on the market today, including the Apple Device Enrollment Program and the Samsung Knox mobile security platform.
+Intune offers bulk provisioning and management solutions that are integrated with the major corporate device management platforms on the market today, including the Apple Device Enrollment Program and the Samsung Knox mobile security platform.
 Centralized authoring of device configurations with Intune helps make provisioning of corporate devices something that can be highly automated.

 Then the employee launches the Intune Company Portal app to access the optional corporate apps that are available to them.